L-Carnitine

 BY MOUTH:

-• For serious kidney disease (end-stage renal disease or ESRD): Doses of 0.64-3 grams or 10 mg/kg of L-carnitine has been used daily for 3-52 weeks.
-Taking L-carnitine by mouth is not FDA approved to treat carnitine deficiency in people with serious kidney disease.
+- For serious kidney condition (end-stage renal condition or ESRD): Doses of 0.64-3 grams or 10 mg/kg of L-carnitine has been used daily for 3-52 weeks.
+Taking L-carnitine by mouth is not FDA approved to support carnitine deficiency in people with serious kidney condition.

-• For swelling (inflammation) of the heart (myocarditis): 100 mg/kg of D,L-carnitine has been taken daily for 4 days.
+- For swelling (physical strain) of the heart (myocarditis): 100 mg/kg of D,L-carnitine has been taken daily for 4 days.

-• For a hormonal disorder that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS): 250 mg of L-carnitine has been taken daily for 12 weeks.
-3-4 grams of L-carnitine have been taken daily during clomiphene treatment starting at day 3 of the cycle and ending within 2-3 weeks.
+- For a hormonal imbalance that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS): 250 mg of L-carnitine has been taken daily for 12 weeks.
+3-4 grams of L-carnitine have been taken daily during clomiphene nutritional support starting at day 3 of the cycle and ending within 2-3 weeks.
 L-carnitine 3 grams daily for 3 months has also been used.

 INTRAVENOUS (IV):

-• For heart failure and fluid build up in the body (congestive heart failure or CHF): 5 grams of L-carnitine has been given by IV daily for 7 days in addition to conventional treatment.
+- For heart failure and fluid build up in the body (congestive heart failure or CHF): 5 grams of L-carnitine has been given by IV daily for 7 days in addition to conventional nutritional support.

-• For serious kidney disease (end-stage renal disease or ESRD): Doses of 10 to 20 mg/kg of L-carnitine given as a slow injection is FDA-approved for use for L-carnitine deficiency in people with serious kidney disease.
-For treating disorders related to low levels of carnitine in hemodialysis patients, 1.8 grams of L-carnitine weekly to 3 grams daily or 30-120 mg/kg/week have been given by IV for 2 weeks to 12 months.
+- For serious kidney condition (end-stage renal condition or ESRD): Doses of 10 to 20 mg/kg of L-carnitine given as a slow injection is FDA-approved for use for L-carnitine deficiency in people with serious kidney condition.
+For treating imbalances related to low levels of carnitine in hemodialysis patients, 1.8 grams of L-carnitine weekly to 3 grams daily or 30-120 mg/kg/week have been given by IV for 2 weeks to 12 months.
 Doses were usually given three times weekly after dialysis sessions.
 Also, 1 gram of L-carnitine has been given by IV three times weekly after each dialysis session together with 100 mg of coenzyme Q10 taken by mouth daily for 3 months.

 L-Carnitine Supplements Frequently Asked Questions